kamilazdybal/PCAfold/docs/user/data-analysis.rst

-This section includes functions for quantitative assessments of manifold dimensionality and for comparing manifold parameterizations according to scales of variation and uniqueness of dependent variables values.
+This section includes functions for quantitative assessments of manifold dimensionality and for comparing manifold parameterizations according to scales of variation and uniqueness of dependent variable values.

 ``compute_normalized_variance``
 ================================================